Career Advice

 Knowledge of Target Culture Is Necessary

-When you are dealing with marketing translations, there is no place for mistakes and misinterpretations.
-Every product has its own marketing vocabulary and before you get into the translation phase, make sure you know what it means.
+When dealing with marketing translations, there is no place for mistakes and misinterpretations.
+Every product has its own marketing vocabulary, and before you get into the translation phase, make sure you know what it means.
 Every word matters, so hiring a translator who knows the target culture’s terms is your first step.
 It can be a life-saver later on.

 The culture and even the cultural customs have to be taken into account.
-You not only have to know the terms, but you also need a translator who knows how to adapt the materials to a foreign culture.
+You must know the terms and a translator who can adapt the materials to a foreign culture.
 Moreover, diving into local cultures and their habits allows you to use local SEO keywords effectively.

 Localization Improves Effectiveness

-Adapt your marketing materials to other languages to the local culture, including keywords, references, and even the tone of voice.
+Adapt your marketing materials to other languages and the local culture, including keywords, references, and tone of voice.
 Here are some tips for translating marketing materials more effectively:

 Acadium - Where marketing careers are built